jcan37/jeffcannon/content/blog/2021-week-2-retro.md

 Carefully plan work this week.
 Maybe plan 20% less than I think I can do.

 Even if I don’t feel like I have time, it is better to walk for at least 15 minutes than to skip it entirely.

+I will fast Sunday to get my weight loss on track.

 Does my phone need to be on during the day?
 Maybe I can just shut it off.
 I can definitely at least stop using it for looking at my to-do list.